Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-- This is typically done by defining a method named `equals` that performs the comparison.
+- Simply define a method named `equals` to perform the comparison.

 --